tasket/wyng-backup/README.md

 The examples above create a 'mylaptop.backup' directory on the destination.
 The `--dest` argument includes the destination type, remote system (where applicable) and directory path.
-The optional `-n` or `--nickname` argument tells Wyng to associate the local and dest locations with the name "default" which will be automatically used for future Wyng commands.

 ## Operation